 In my opinion, the best kind of handmade card is one that surprises you!
-In today’s tutorial, you’ll learn how to make a card that features a folded heart tied together with string.
-When the recipient unties the string, the heart folds out to reveal a special message!
+In today’s tutorial, you’ll learn how to make a DIY Valentine’s Day card that features a folded heart tied together with string.
+When the recipient unties the string, the heart folds out to reveal a message.

-First and foremost, I’d like to say that this idea was inspired by my immensely talented friend, Phyllis Macaluso.
-(If you don’t follow her on Instagram, you are really missing out; she is so creative!)
-A few weeks ago, I received a beautiful handmade card from her featuring a heart similar to the one that I am showing you how to make today.
+This DIY Valentine’s Day card idea was inspired by my immensely talented friend, Phyllis Macaluso.
+(If you don’t follow her on Instagram — @fpmmac — you are missing out; she is so creative!)
+I received a beautiful handmade card from her featuring a heart similar to the one that I am showing you how to make today.
 Here is what Phyllis’ card looks like:

 When you undo the string, this is what the inside reveals: